Eidgaon Upazila: Demographics

-Eidgaon Upazila has a total population of 124,794 people, majority of whom are Bengali Muslims.
 The people of the Greater Eidgaon region (Eidgaon Upazila, Chowfaldandi and Varuakhali) maintain a distinct identity in addition to their regional, ethnic and religious identities, due to their geographical and historical heritage.
 Before 2021, greater Eidgaon was divided into many unions but the people continued to refer to themselves to be "from Eidgaon" even to the people of Cox's Bazar, even if they weren't from the reduced "Eidgaon Union".

 Education

 Khan Saheb Muzaffar Ahmad Chowdhury, the zamindar of Eidgaon in the 1900s, established the ME School in Eidgaon.
 This school has now evolved into the Eidgaon Model High School and Eidgaon Government Primary School.
 Chowdhury also established the Eidgaon Almasia Madrasa, named after his wife, Almas Khatun.
 The madrasa is now at Kamil degree status.